Miss Europe 1950: Miss Europa 1951

 From 1951 to 2002, there was a rival Miss Europe competition organized by the "Comité Officiel et International Miss Europe".
 This was founded in 1950 by Jean Raibaut in Paris; the headquarters were later moved to Marseille.
 The winners wore different titles like Miss Europe, Miss Europa or Miss Europe International.

 In 1951, the first of edition of the competition took place in Palermo, Italy on 30 September 1951.
 It was supposed to be held a day earlier but was postponed due to heavy rain.
 Eight contestants from seven countries competed in this year's pageant.
-At the end of the event, Jacqueline Grenton of Switzerland was crowned as Miss Europa 1951.
+At the end of the event, Jacqueline Genton of Switzerland was crowned as Miss Europa 1951.